 Offer whānau support

-Offer help if one of your family members is a young parent.
+Reach out with help if one of your family members is a young parent.
 Offer guidance, emotional support and advice but also encourage them to be independent.
-Help them with practical things like meals, budgeting, housework and looking after baby so they can have a break.
+Help them with practical things like meals, budgeting, housework and looking after the baby so they can have a break.
 Make sure they know that there are also support services out there for them.